 The antioxidant content of a number of popular beverages is compared: black tea, coffee, Coke, espresso, grape juice, green tea, hibiscus (Jamaica flower) tea, milk, Pepsi, Red Bull, red tea, red wine, and white wine.
 Which beats out even powdered (matcha) green tea?

-For some context see my blog posts: Hibiscus tea: flower power, Acai to Zucchini: antioxidant food rankings, Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Is Caffeinated Tea Really Dehydrating?, Top 10 Most Popular Videos of the Year, and Treating PMS with Saffron; Hibiscus Tea: The Best Beverage? and Which Common Fruit Fights Cancer Better?
+For more context see my blog posts: Hibiscus tea: flower power; Açaí to Zucchini: antioxidant food rankings; Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol; Is Caffeinated Tea Really Dehydrating?; Top 10 Most Popular Videos of the Year; Treating PMS with Saffron; Hibiscus Tea: The Best Beverage? and Which Common Fruit Fights Cancer Better?